GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Recognition

 \section{Privacy Recognition}

-Privacy recognition is the most fundamental component of our framework, since its accuracy directly upper-bounds the effectiveness of any downstream protection mechanism.
+Privacy recognition is the most fundamental component of the original framework, since its accuracy directly upper-bounds the effectiveness of any downstream protection mechanism.
 If a model cannot reliably detect which parts of a screenshot contain private information, no subsequent processing can provide robust protection.
-We therefore evaluate two core capabilities of vision-language models (VLMs): (1) their ability to understand and identify privacy-sensitive content, and (2) their grounding ability to precisely locate such content in the image.
+The original study therefore evaluates two core capabilities of VLMs: their ability to understand and identify privacy-sensitive content, and their grounding ability to precisely locate such content in the image.

-Privacy in GUI agents also differs from privacy in conventional visual media (e.g., photos or videos) in two key ways.
-First, privacy recognition is often \emph{trajectory-dependent}: whether an on-screen element should be treated as private cannot always be determined from the current screenshot alone, because earlier steps may reveal the context that makes the same element sensitive (e.g., a seemingly benign number or name becomes private when linked to prior screens or actions).
+Privacy in GUI agents differs from privacy in conventional visual media in two key ways.
+First, privacy recognition is often \emph{trajectory-dependent}: whether an on-screen element should be treated as private cannot always be determined from the current screenshot alone.
 Second, GUI environments expose a broader and more diverse set of privacy types, such as chat histories, social relationships, account and authentication information, transaction records, and other interface-specific identifiers.